 It was done already in a variety of cases and in diverse decision as well as cultural environments.
 On the verge of the second decade of this type of activity, an experience in theory, software and application is presented.
 It is aimed at pointing out important aspects in all spheres of the activities considered.
-The paper covers perspective and scope of the development programming domain showing how the identification of the field opened way to establishing of a theoretical and methodological framework and to consequent development of the MIDA system, its architecture and software development.
+The paper is the first of six in the series presented in this volume.
+It covers perspective and scope of the development programming domain showing how the identification of the field opened way to establishing of a theoretical and methodological framework and to consequent development of the MIDA system, its architecture and software development.
 The experience goes beyond the particular field of MIDA application and seems to be generally meaningful and therefore useful in development and application of various decision support tools and systems.

-1.1 Origin and motivation
+Origin and motivation